InfoTheGamer/Paraterraforming/README.md

 Built for the KSP community, 2022.

-Will be featured in projekt inspiRE, release Summer 2022.
+Will be featured in projekt inspiRE, release soon